One team in Tallinn: Aftermath

-The match was replayed on 11 February 1997 at the Stade Louis II in Monaco and ended in a 0–0 draw.
-Estonian goalkeeper Mart Poom put in a strong performance, and he later credited the match as an important point in his career, as scouts from Derby County were watching and he signed for the English club the following month.
+The match was replayed on 11 February 1997 at the Stade Louis II in Monaco and ended in a goalless draw.
+Estonian goalkeeper Mart Poom put in a strong performance.
+He later credited the match as an important point in his career, as scouts from Derby County were watching and he signed for the English club the following month.
 Scotland players and supporters were frustrated at failing to score, with midfielder Ian Ferguson caught on a microphone swearing at the Tartan Army as he walked off the field.
-It was also the final international appearance for striker Duncan Ferguson (no relation to Ian) whose relationship with the Scottish Football Association was already damaged after he felt he had been treated unfairly in an incident in a match which saw him jailed for assault, and thereafter declined to make himself available for international selection.
+It was also the final international appearance for striker Duncan Ferguson (no relation to Ian), whose relationship with the Scottish Football Association was already damaged after he felt he had been treated unfairly following an incident in a match which saw him jailed for assault.
+He later declined to make himself available for international selection.

 Despite this setback, Scotland finished second in Group 4, two points ahead of Sweden and two points behind group winners Austria.
 Their total of 23 points meant that Scotland were the highest-placed runner-up in the European qualifying groups and therefore qualified directly for the World Cup finals.
 Estonia finished fifth in Group 4 and did not qualify.

 In the 2021 BBC documentary Away With The Tartan Army – Scotland's Best Moments hosted by Off the Ball's Stuart Cosgrove and Tam Cowan, "One Team In Tallinn" was ranked as the ninth greatest Scotland supporting memory ranked by a group of journalists, pundits and former players.

 As part of The Terrace Scottish Football Podcast's run down of the 50 most memorable Scotland matches, ″One Team In Tallinn″ was voted to be number 11 on this list, despite host Craig Fowler describing it as ″technically not a match″.

+In 2024, more than 27 years after the "One Team in Tallinn" match, permanent floodlights were installed at Kadriorg Stadium.